 #7 ESL Pronunciation Game: Word Watch Minimal Pairs Activity

-The ultimate goal of this activity is to help students recognize and produce similar sounding words.
+The ultimate goal of this activity is to help students hear the difference and produce similar sounding words.
 A minimal pair is a group of words that differ in only one element.
 Some examples of minimal pairs are as follows:

 Students from various countries may have a difficult time with one specific aspect of this.
 Target this for your lessons!